Body brushing has been proved to be able to reduce cellulite by 25% in two weeks. So why aren’t you doing it?

 Get ready too to have a few myths busted on this.
 There is a lot of nonsense talked about body brushing – one of which is that it helps to break up fat – and it’s about time the record was set straight.

 The first of those (perhaps the most surprising) is that no one needs to body brush for more than 30 seconds, and very often less.
-If you’re not doing it because you think you’ve got to stand there for 10 minutes brushing away let me assure you that you could add brushing to your routine while barely noticing it.
-All you need is to flick the brush over your skin for a quick 20-30 seconds – which is about the time it takes to whip those bristles over the entire body, ideally every morning.
+You could add brushing to your routine while barely noticing it.
+All you need is to flick our body brush over your skin for a quick 20-30 seconds.
 You can do this in the shower/bath on wet skin, before or after a shower/bath on dry skin – it really doesn’t matter as long as you get the flick action right.
 If you brush after bathing, try adding a drop of Cellu-Lite Salon Secret For Legs to the bristles to maximise the benefits of both oil and brush.
 And leave you wonderfully scented.

 The secret to the most effective body brushing is the way it’s done.
-All that’s requirement is quick flicks – from hands to shoulders, feet to thighs, over tummy, hips and buttocks, and with special attention to underarms and the fleshy bit behind your knees.
-That’s it.
+All that’s requirement is quick flicks – from hands to shoulders, feet to thighs, over tummy, hips and buttocks.
+Remember to pay special attention to underarms and the fleshy bit behind your knees.
 Body brushing is not about breaking up fat: bypass any body brush with plastic knobbles in between the bristles – it’s probably more expensive, it’s not environmentally friendly and it’s totally pointless.
 What are those knobbles supposed to do?
 Break up fat?
 Not possible friends.
-Promoting the lymph, however, which travels just beneath the surface of the skin, is possible though – that’s what body brushing is all about, and as you improve lymph flow and circulation you encourage the body to discard trapped fluid and matter.
-It’s really very simple.

-Lymph stimulation: this is the main reason for body brushing.
+- Lymph stimulation: this is the main reason for body brushing.
 Lymph is the network of vessels that run just beneath your skin which carries away matter for the body to eliminate.
-Lymph rarely gets mentioned but it’s incredibly important – especially to the formation of cellulite and heavy legs.
+The lymph rarely gets mentioned but it’s incredibly important – especially to the formation of cellulite and heavy legs.
 It only moves when you move.
-So if you spend the day sitting down at a desk it stops.
-Then your system starts to get sluggish and you feel bloated because the lymph isn’t working efficiently to eliminate toxins.
-The thing to remember about your lymph is that it’s delicate, so it doesn’t need tough scrubbing love from a brush, just quick, light flicks over the skin.
+So, if you spend the day sitting down at a desk it stops.
+Your system starts to get sluggish and you feel bloated because the lymph isn’t working efficiently to eliminate toxins.
+The thing to remember about your lymph is that it’s delicate.
+It doesn’t need tough scrubbing love from a brush, just quick, light flicks over the skin.
 This is what it responds to best.